-She decided to dress her monster in a blood-red suit, with a big coat and baggy pants.
-He would hide his face under a big hat, with only a bushy beard peeking out.
+Bruzilla decided to dress her hideous creation in a blood-red suit-- oversized coat and baggy pants.
+He would wear a hat that would cover his entire face with the exception of his wiry, bushy beard.

-She was jubilant.
+Bruzilla was jubilant.
 He was even better than in her sketches.
 That dense beard!
-That paunch!
-She was very proud of the heavy black boots that matched the big belt.
-What an idea!
-Ogre's boots!
+The heavy black boots that matched the big belt -- she really had outdone herself!

-“Listen closely,” she told him.
+“Listen closely,” she told the friendly beast.
 “Repeat after me.
 Children are terrible, you have to scare them off!”

 “Children are terrific, I have to scoop them up!” the bearded creature repeated, nodding his head to show that he had understood.

 “Nooooo!”
 Bruzilla shouted.
-“To start with, you’ll give each brat a big punch.”
+“To start, you’ll give each brat a big bop in the head.”

 “I’ll give each one a big present,” the red giant obediently replied.

-Bruzilla tore her hair.
-She persisted: “Don’t be stupid!
+Bruzilla shrieked with anger.
+She tore her hair.
+Refusing to give up, she shrieked: “Don’t be stupid!
 Children are a waste, they must be destroyed!”

 “Yes, children are wonderful, they must be enjoyed,” he agreed, with a look of great concentration.